Did you know that three of the most successful entrepreneurs in the world identify as introverts?

 I was not too picky about the themes and collaborations on my first decks because I just needed to get started.
 There is a bit of a learning curve and even after backing a bunch of projects, it took me several of my own projects to get the hang of it in terms of rewards, promo, etc.

-Start a construction online training platform business
+Start a construction online inspection training business

 Today we have 11 courses but when we were just starting out, I focused on creating the first course.
 I targeted the most popular Special Inspector certification exam, Reinforced Concrete.
 It took me around nine months to create the course.